useTime

 Shared timelines

-Note: Within a single component, you can simply reuse the same store reference.
+Note: Within a single component, you can simply reuse the same motion-value reference.
 The id parameter is specifically useful for synchronizing animations across different components that don’t share scope.

 <script>